A

 Amarin's Innovation in Cardiovascular Disease (CVD) Management

-Cardiovascular disease management requires commitment and innovation.
-Despite optimal management of risk factors such as low-density lipoprotein cholesterol (LDL-C), many patients remain at risk of cardiovascular events.1 To reduce the burden of CVD, emerging therapeutic modalities should be explored to address drivers of residual risk.1
+Working together to advance pathways in cardiovascular risk management Cardiovascular disease management requires commitment and innovation.
+Despite optimal management of risk factors such as low-density lipoprotein cholesterol (LDL-C), many patients remain at risk of cardiovascular events.1 To reduce the burden of CVD, emerging therapeutic modalities should be explored to address drivers of residual risk.1 To provide effective cardiovascular prevention, it is crucial to share information on the evolving CVD landscape and discuss central questions in CVD management.
+How can we fight cardiovascular disease today?

 Facing the challenges of CVD today

-Read more about the impact and the burden of CVD, therapeutic options and persistent risk beyond LDL-C lowering.2
+Read more about the impact and burden of CVD, therapeutic options and persistent risk beyond LDL-C lowering.2

 Amarin in the UK